 What to order: Xiao Long Bao and seaweed salad.
 This salad sells out fast so be early!

 This is a top tier “fine dining” Italian restaurant with a very casual and relaxed, unpretentious vibe.
-With 1 Michelin star, the food is very good.
+Previously with 1 Michelin star, the food is very good.
 A very well kept secret is they do a weekend brunch that is very good value and very, very delicious.
 A must!

 What to order: Brunch.
 Despite all the tempting dishes offered at the beginning, save room for the pastas!!